The application process explained

 If you’ve started off by registering your details with us so we can help you to find your perfect home, you’ll be ahead of the game once you see a property that you like.
 If, on the other hand, you are not registered with us, but have seen a property that you’d like to view, we’ll start by getting you registered.

-As part of our referencing process, we will ask you to provide us with:
+We will ask you to provide us with:

 Photo ID – a valid passport or driving licence

-- Proof of your current address – a utility bill, bank or similar statement dated within the last 3 months
+• Proof of your current address – a utility bill, bank or similar statement dated within the last 3 months

 Providing a Guarantor